cessen/ropey/README.md

 ### Strong Unicode support
 Ropey treats Unicode code points (`char`s in Rust) as the atomic unit of text.
-Indexing and edits are all done in terms of code points, making the API's intuitive and making it impossible to accidentally create invalid utf8 data through edits.
+Indexing and edits are all done in terms of code points, making the APIs intuitive and making it impossible to accidentally create invalid utf8 data through edits.